25prabhu10/notes/docs/Languages/C-Sharp/C-Sharp.md

 - Constructor of a class must have the **same name as the class name** in which it resides.

-- A constructor doesn’t have any return type, not even void.
+- A constructor doesn't have any return type, not even void.

 #### Types of Constructors